-If, after considering these, you are still unsure what material would be best for your application, the Gemini Seals Team can assist you.
+If, after considering these, you are still unsure what material would be best for your application, the our seals team can assist you.

 What is the temperature range and length of exposure in the immediate and surrounding seal environment?
 What chemicals will the seal be exposed to?
 Is the application static with little or no movement relative to the seal, or is it dynamic with rotating or shifting motions?
 Since all of these factors are interrelated, you must accommodate all of them in your seal design.